thalkz/thalkz.com/pages/meijster_distance.md

 *Figure B: Step 1 and 2, for the column at x=3.
 All other column can also be processed independently*

-- The step 3 & 4, we use the output of the previous steps.
-Here, we iterate over rows, forst from left to right, and then from right to left.
-Now these steps are a bit harder to explain, but in a nutshell, the goal of step 3 is to compute the "lowest envelope" for the row, and then step 4 uses that to compute the actual distance to the closest non-transparent point.
+- The step 3 & 4 build upon the output of the previous steps.
+This time, they iterate over rows: first from left to right and then from right to left.
+The goal of step 3 is to compute the "lowest envelope" for the row, and step 4 uses it to compute all distances.

 <img src="../images/meijster/figure_c.png" alt="figure" width="500px">